lmjohns3/theanets/docs/index.rst

 =============================

-Recurrent neural networks are becoming quite important for many sequence-based tasks in machine learning; one popular "toy example" for recurrent models is to generate text that's similar to some body of training text.
+Recurrent neural networks are becoming quite important for many sequence-based tasks in machine learning; one popular toy example for recurrent models is to generate text that's similar to some body of training text.

 In these models, a recurrent classifier is set up to predict the identity of the